Shuaaaaaaaa/AWS-CLF-C02/Examtopics.md

 - control traffic at the subnet level
 - define source, destination IP, ports

+# VPC Flow Logs
+- provide log information of inbound and outbound traffic on network interfaces in a VPC

 ++++++++++++++++++
 # AWS WAF
 - deals with common web attack patterns (XSS, SQL Injection, etc...)